How to use session replays to improve your support experience

 Filters

 Once you’ve found a relevant recording, click the toggle above the events to show the ones matching your filters (in this case, Rageclick) to go straight to the issue.
-You can also search for other events within the session (such as errors).
+You can also search for other events within the session (such as exceptions).
 This shows you those events in the recording, the behavior before or after, and the related person and event data.

 Finding a session replay connected to the issue saves you time in multiple ways: